Manish-Royan/FreeCodeCamp-Practice/FCC-Web-Design/LearnHTML-CatPhotoAPP/Step-1/README.md

 ## Task

-Change the text of the `h1` element below from Hello World to CatPhotoApp and watch the change in the browser preview.
+Change the text of the `h1` element below from "Hello World" to "CatPhotoApp".

 **• From**